josnidhin/go-openapi-codegen-examples/dvsclient/dvsapi/docs/TransactionsApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiTransactionsTransactionIdCancelPostRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiPostTransactionCancelRequest struct via the builder pattern

 Name | Type | Description  | Notes